NastiaRu/447-Wonder-Game-assembly/README.md

 ### The playfield

 The **playfield** is the “background” of the world, where all the grass and bushes and walls are.
 It is the `playfield` array defined around line 50 of your program.
-The first thing `main` does is call `load_map`, which fills in this array based on map data I’ve given you in `map.asm`.
-That way, we can seperate a game programmer AND a game designer
+The first thing `main` does is callling `load_map`, which fills in this array based on map data I’ve given you in `map.asm`.
+That way, we can separate a game programmer AND a game designer

 Each item of the `playfield` array holds one of the `TILE_` constants defined in `game_constants.asm`.
 The names should be pretty obvious: `TILE_BRICK` is a brick wall; `TILE_GRASS` is grass; etc.

 ### Game world graphics

-The graphics is made in the style of old 8- and 16-bit video game consoles.
+The graphics are made in the style of old 8- and 16-bit video game consoles.
 It has a so-called “blocky” grid-like appearance.

 The `world_map` array can be found at the top of `map.asm`.
   * the `#` represents a brick wall,